INSaFLU/insaflu_docs/docs/output_visualization.rst

    - INSaFLU allows the discrimination of the influenza types A and B, all currently defined influenza A subtypes (18 hemagglutinin subtypes and 11 neuraminidase sub-types) and the two influenza B lineages (Yamagata and Victoria).

    - INSaFLU flags samples as "putative mixed infections" if more than one type, HA or NA subtype or lineage is detected.
 In addition, specific alerts are generated if an incomplete type/subtype is assigned.

+   As of March 10, 2020, INSaFLU was also upgraded for rapid classification and contigs assignment of Human Betacoronavirus (BetaCoV).

 - Assignment of viral segments/references to draft contigs